f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

     <INFO> 19-Jun-2025::11:46:00.786 appliance-1 confd[154]: snmp snmpv2-trap reqid=520254533 10.10.10.10:5000 (TimeTicks sysUpTime=96475)(OBJECT IDENTIFIER snmpTrapOID=hardware-device-fault)(OCTET STRING alertSource=appliance)(INTEGER alertEffect=2)(INTEGER alertSeverity=8)(OCTET STRING alertTimeStamp=2025-06-19 11:46:00.729332433 UTC)(OCTET STRING alertDescription=Deasserted: CPU internal error)

-When multiple issues within the hardware-device-fault category raise an alarm, the diag-agent will compare the severities and it will show the alarm with highest severity.
+When multiple concurrent issues within the hardware-device-fault category raise an alarm, the diag-agent will compare the severities of the alarms and it will show the one with the highest severity.

 In the example below, a hardware-device-fault is triggered by two issues:

-1. CPU fatal error, which is has a critical severity and
+1. CPU fatal error, which has a critical severity and
 2. CPU non-fatal error which has an error severity.

 .. code-block:: bash